The FightPost Interviews: Nicola Hopewell

 Like many in the sport, Hopewell has to combine her boxing career around a full-time job.
 A Monday to Friday job at Wilkinson’s head office sits in the middle of the arduous training boxing needs, Sunday her only day of rest.

-But sensibly Harper isn’t getting ahead of herself about leaving a secure job to become a full-time pro:
+But sensibly Hopewell isn’t getting ahead of herself about leaving a secure job to become a full-time pro:

 “I’ve not really thought about it to be honest.
 I’m just taking one fight at a time and see where it takes me.”